Siege of Basra (2007): Aftermath

-Following the withdrawal to Basra Airport, British forces were heavily criticized for pulling back from the city, mostly by the U.S. military, who themselves had failed elsewhere in Iraq.
+Following the withdrawal to Basra Airport, British forces were criticized by U.S. officials in private discussions for withdrawing from central Basra and ceding effective control to militias.
 Formally, control of the city had been handed over to Iraqi security forces, in effect however, the control of the city was in the hands of radical militias.
 The competing militias entered into a turf war in the coming months for control of the city, and up to 100 people, mostly civilians, were being reported killed each month.
 A black market monopoly formed over the oil exports from the city.

 At the end of March 2008, the situation in the city led to an Iraqi troop surge into the city and the subsequent 2008 battle of Basra.
 This operation, named 'Charge of the Knights', eventually led to an estimated 210 Mahdi Army fighters killed, 600 wounded, and 155 captured.

 British forces remained in control of Basra Airport until 2009, when it was handed over to Iraqi civilian control.
 The RAF's 7 Force Protection Wing and No. 15 Squadron RAF Regiment were the last British forces to leave the base.
 Coincidentally, these same units were the last British forces to leave Camp Bastion, Helmand, Afghanistan, in November 2014.